mechmotum/cyipopt/README.rst

 Contributing
 ============

-For bug reports use the Bitbucket issue tracker.
+For bug reports use the github issue tracker.
-You can also send wishes, comments, patches, etc. to amitibo@tx.technion.ac.il
+You can also send wishes, comments, patches, etc. to matthias.kuemmerer@bethgelab.org